aaradhya2711/AI-Research-Paper-Intelligent-System/README.md

 ### 7. Named Entity Recognition (NER)

-To make the project more informative, two different approaches for Named Entity Recognition were implemented.
+To make the project more informative, three different approaches for Named Entity Recognition were implemented.

 #### Approach 1: Custom Technical NER using spaCy EntityRuler